ASOS is one of the leading fast fashion companies in the world. Why? Largely because they are a convenient quick-stop shopping experience.

 At Eco-Stylist, we do our best to review your favorite brands as honestly as we can.
 To do this we spend a lot of our time researching those brands and their commitment (or lack thereof) to building a more sustainable, ethical, and all around better world.

 We use three main categories in order to award points to a brand: Transparency, Fair Labor, and Sustainably Made.
-We also award eight points to a brand for their commitment to leadership, diversity, and inclusion (LDI).
-You can learn more about our criteria here.
+We also award four points to a brand for their commitment to diversity, equity, and inclusion (DEI).

 So, how sustainable is ASOS?